The Ultimate Call Sheet Template

 Like we said, things are constantly shifting around on a film shoot.
 Especially the weather.
 Check it a week out.
 Check it three days out.
 Check it the day before shooting.
 Check it first thing on the day of shooting.
 Make sure you're ready for whatever's coming, and that you've got the latest forecast on your call sheet.

 Never send your call sheet in its native format, like a .xls file or as a link to the live Google Sheet.
 Firstly, you don't want anyone editing it and sending around a different version.
 Secondly, not everyone will have the correct software to view it – especially if they're on their phone, which a lot of people are nowadays.
-Instead, export the call sheet as a PDF file and send that to the crew.
+Instead, export the call sheet as a PDF file and send that to each crew member.

 6. Proofread your call sheet

 It's hard to check your own work for mistakes, particularly when it's a spreadsheet with lots of names, times, and details.
-But if you want your shoot to go off without a hitch, then you need to do it.
-Try taking a break from your screen for half an hour, then reading your work over again.
+But if you want to ensure that production runs smoothly, then you need to do it.
+Try taking a break from your screen for half an hour, then double check your call sheet.
 Or you can print it out.
 It'll give you a little refresher to help you spot those pesky slips.

 7. Get approval

 Before you send your call sheet out to Di Caprio and co., you need to check all the crew chiefs are happy with it.
-If they are, then you need to get approval from everyone else – 1st AD, UPM, director, other stakeholders (the exact details will depend on your shoot) – before making any final changes and sending it out.
+If they are, then you need to get approval from everyone else – 1st AD, UPM, director, other stakeholders (the exact details will depend on your shoot) – before making any final changes to the call sheet and sending it out.

 8. Make a distro list